 AB 72's prohibition on surprise balance billing is effective July 1, 2017.
-Health plans shall implement immediately any necessary internal process change to comply with AB 72.
+All health plans shall implement immediately any necessary internal process change to comply with AB 72.
+AB 72 does not exempt or provide exceptions for specialized health care service plans; however, the DMHC understands that given the services specialized health plans provide, those plans' payment structures may not fit squarely with AB 72's filing requirements.
+This APL provides guidance in this regard.